-Copyright ownership of a creative work automatically rests with the person who created the work, unless there is a written agreement such as a 'Work-for-Hire' or Assignment Agreement which transfers 'rights' to another entity.
+Copyright ownership of a creative work automatically rests with the person or entity who creates the work, unless there is a written agreement such as a 'Work-for-Hire' or Assignment Agreement which transfers 'rights' to you.

-Accordingly, you could use a 'Work-for-Hire' agreement which defines the relationship between the parties and the work created under the agreement; and transfers of ownership of all rights to you (as the Client).
+Accordingly, you could use a 'Work-for-Hire' Agreement which defines the relationship between the parties and the work created under the agreement; and transfers of ownership of all rights to you (as the Client).
 In this case you actually list yourself as the 'Author' of the work for copyright purposes.

-Fig 2: Excerpt from Sample 'Work-for-Hire' Agreement (Note: Always have your own attorney review and customize all legal documents)
+Fig 2: Excerpt from a Sample 'Work-for-Hire' Agreement (Note: Always have your own attorney review and customize your legal documents)